GIScience/pytest-approval/README.md

 by applying the changes of the received output to the approved output.

 Not all data can or should be represented by text.
 In many cases an image is the best and most easily verifiable representation.
 PyCharm and Visual Studio Code can work with images as well.

-> A picture’s worth a 1000 tests.
+> A picture’s worth a 1000 tests ([approvaltests.com](https://approvaltests.com/)).

 ## Requirements